Technology

 Smart meters will send information about your energy use to a central data body, called the Data Communication Company (DCC).
 The DCC's wireless network will then link each home's smart meter with their supplier, network operators and energy service companies.

-However, many energy companies are currently installing smart meters that aren't fully compatible with the network - these are known as SMETS1 (Smart Meter Equipment Technical Specification) meters.
-If you have one of these meters and you switch, it may revert back to being 'dumb' and you'll have to take meter readings again.
+However, many energy companies are still installing smart meters that aren't fully compatible with the network - these are known as SMETS1 (Smart Meter Equipment Technical Specification) meters.
+If you have one of these meters and you switch energy supplier, it may revert back to being 'dumb' and you'll have to take meter readings again.

 If you have a SMETS1 smart meter and you switch supplier, your smart meter may revert back to being 'dumb'.